ismaelestalayo/ismaelestalayo/README.md

 ### Hi there! 👋

-I'm Ismael Estalayo, a Telecommunication Engineering Master student located in Bilbao (Spain) graduating in June 2021.
-I love designing and creating beautiful interfaces, working in data manipulation+analytics and having side projects for my spare time.
+I'm Ismael Estalayo, a Telecommunication Engineer from Bilbao, Spain who loves designing and creating beautiful interfaces, working in data manipulation + analytics and having side projects of my own to learn new things.

-💻 Currently a Software Engineer at [Keynetic](https://keynetic.tech/)
+💻 Currently a Data Engineer at [NTTdata](https://www.nttdata.com/global/en//)

-📖 Interested/experienced in: Data Science, Machine Learning, XAML + C#
+📖 Interested/experienced in: Data Science, Machine Learning, XAML+C#

 📫 You can contact me in [Twitter](https://twitter.com/ismaelestalayo/) and [LinkedIn](https://www.linkedin.com/in/ismaelestalayo/).